Kidney stones

 Your kidney stones (urinary stones) may be discovered only by chance, for example, during an ultrasound examination.
 However, you may have kidney stones that are causing discomfort and that is why you are seeking us out.
 In both cases, an examination should clarify the more detailed circumstances of your nephrolithiasis.

 If your kidney stones are causing pain, we want to make sure your discomfort is not from another condition.
-Pain similar to kidney stone disease could also occur, for example, with appendicitis, gallstones, intestinal obstruction, or inflammation of the pancreas.
+Pain similar to that caused by kidney stones can also occur, for example, with appendicitis, gallstones, intestinal obstruction or inflammation of the pancreas.

 A blood test can tell us how functional your kidneys are.
 A urine test will show if you have a urinary tract infection.